 Once your personalized PRP is ready, the procedure itself is quick.
 We will numb the treatment area to ensure you are comfortable.
 Then, your doctor will carefully inject the PRP directly into your knee joint, targeting the specific area of cartilage damage.
 The entire process is minimally invasive and performed in an outpatient setting, so you can return home the same day.
 After the injection, we’ll provide you with detailed aftercare instructions, which typically include resting the joint, applying ice, and avoiding anti-inflammatory medications like NSAIDs for a period.
 If you have any questions about the procedure, our team is always ready to walk you through it when you contact us.

-What Are the Benefits of PRP for Damaged Knee Cartilage?
+Key Benefits of PRP for Damaged Knee Cartilage

 When you’re dealing with knee pain from damaged cartilage or osteoarthritis, your main goals are simple: feel better and move more freely.
 Platelet-rich plasma therapy is a regenerative treatment that works with your body to achieve just that.
 Instead of just masking symptoms, PRP aims to address the underlying issue by promoting healing from within.
 This approach offers a path toward lasting relief and improved function, helping you get back to the activities you love without the long recovery times associated with surgery.
 Many people find it’s a compelling option for managing joint pain and preserving their knee health for the long term.